danielsz/etsy-clojure-api/README.md

 ### Vision

 Library maintenance for a third-party API is burdensome, and can be completely eliminated if the API can provide a description of itself.
 Based on the document specification, the library would dynamically generate the required functions in their respective namespaces.
-Ian Barber showed how to achieve this with his [Clojure client](https://github.com/ianbarber/clj-gapi) for Google web service APIs.
-Fortunately, Etsy also provides a meta API call, corresponding in fact to the root endpoint ("/").
+Ian Barber [showed](https://skillsmatter.com/skillscasts/3858-building-a-clojure-google-client-library-3858) how to achieve this with his [Clojure client](https://github.com/ianbarber/clj-gapi) for Google web service APIs.
+Fortunately, Etsy also provides a meta API call, corresponding in fact to the root endpoint ("/"), which makes this vision attainable.

 ## Contribution